lemlac/mulem/docs/reference.md

 PI :: 3.1415926535
 ```

-Not that constants are lazily evaluated.
+Note that constants are lazily evaluated.
 You can call a function in it, and it won't be evaluated until it's used.

 ```mu
 SQRT_TWO :: sqrt(2)